TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 ..
 SPDX-License-Identifier: GPL-2.0
 ..
-Copyright (c) 2019-2024 Daniel P. Smith <dpsmith@apertussolutions.com>
+Copyright (c) 2019-2025 Daniel P. Smith <dpsmith@apertussolutions.com>

 ======================
 Secure Launch Overview
 ======================

 :Author: Daniel P. Smith
-:Date: August 2024
+:Date: March 2025

 Overview
 ========

-Prior to the start of the TrenchBoot project, the only active Open Source project supporting dynamic launch was Intel's tboot project to support their implementation of dynamic launch known as Intel Trusted eXecution Technology (TXT).
-The approach taken by tboot was to provide an exokernel that could handle the launch protocol implemented by the Intel provided loader, the SINIT Authenticated Code Module (ACM [2]_), and remained in memory to manage the SMX CPU mode that a dynamic launch would put a system.
-While it is not precluded from being used for a late launch, tboot's primary use case was to be used as an early launch solution.
-As a result, the TrenchBoot project started the development of Secure Launch kernel feature to provide a more generalized approach.
-The focus of the effort is twofold: first, to make the Linux kernel directly aware of the launch protocol used by Intel, AMD/Hygon, Arm, and potentially OpenPOWER; second, to make the Linux kernel able to initiate a dynamic launch.
+The TrenchBoot project started the development of Secure Launch kernel feature to provide a more generalized approach.
+The focus of the effort is twofold: first, to make the Linux kernel directly aware of the launch protocol used by platforms such as Intel, AMD/Hygon, Arm, and potentially OpenPOWER; second, to make the Linux kernel able to initiate a dynamic launch.
 It is through this approach that the Secure Launch kernel feature creates a basis for the Linux kernel to be used in a variety of dynamic launch use cases.

 .. note::
     A quick note on terminology.
 The larger open source project itself is